climate-tech-handbook/climate-tech-handbook/docs/level-2.md

 import ImageCard from '../src/components/ImageCard/ImageCard';

 ![video game pic](../static/img/level-2-mario.jpg)
-## Definition of LEVEL 1
+## Definition of LEVEL 2

 :::info Level 2
 **Stay here if you**:

-- Understand the basics from [Level 0](level-0)
+- Understand the basics from [Level 1](level-1)

-- You're committed to working on climate and need to hone in on a [Solution](#pick-your-climate-solution)
+- You've picked a [Climate Solution](#pick-your-climate-solution) to research deeply

+- You're ready to build your TOP 10 company list

-- You need to build a solid [Information Diet](#start-your-information-diet) into your weekly routine
+- You want to take your networking to the next level
 :::

 ### Wrong level?